 Users that are allowed to create Live Events should refer to this document: Managing Microsoft Teams Live Events for details.

-You definitely do not want to use Outlook when using a Microsoft Team.
-Always use the Teams app when working in your Microsoft Team.
-Note that there are differences between a team that started out as an O365 Group and was converted vs. a team that was created as a Team to start.
-The difference is is what's visible from Outlook and the address book.
-Refer to our FAQ item for converting an O365 Group to a Microsoft Team
+When managing a Team: You definitely do not want to use Outlook when for a Microsoft Team.
+Always use the Teams client when working with your Microsoft Team.
+Note that there are differences between a team that started out as an Microsoft Group and was "teamified" vs. a team that was created as a Team to start.
+The difference is what's visible from Outlook and the address book.
+Refer to our FAQ item for converting a Microsoft Group to a Microsoft Team

-You potentially may be able to use Outlook for an O365 Group.
-Here's why: Most functions/features should be available from Outlook 2016 as documented by Microsoft, but whether a feature or function is accessible from your particular install of Outlook cannot be answered.
+When managing a Microsoft Group: You potentially may be able to use Outlook for a Microsoft Group.
+Here's why: Most functions/features should be available from Outlook as documented by Microsoft, but whether a feature or function is accessible from your particular install of Outlook cannot be answered.
 We have seen situations where the Create Group icon in the ribbon is not present as well as adding external guests as members of a group does not work.
-Our advice is to use OWA to manage your O365 Group.
-The documentation below shows how it should work from Outlook 2016 if your install supports it.
+Our advice is to use OWA to manage your Microsoft Group.
+The documentation below shows how it should work from Outlook if your install supports it.

 It is not currently possible to